lgunsalus/ChromaFactor/README.md

 # ChromaFactor

 ## Introduction
 The investigation of chromatin organization in single cells is pivotal for understanding the causal relationships between genome structure and function.
 However, the inherent heterogeneity in single-molecule data poses significant analytical challenges.
 ChromaFactor is our novel computational approach to deconvolve single-molecule chromatin organization datasets into distinguishable primary components and identify key cell subpopulations driving transcriptional signal.
-Our method's efficacy is demonstrated through its application to single-molecule imaging datasets across various genomic scales, where it has identified strong correlations between ChromaFactor templates and key functional phenotypes, including active transcription, enhancer-promoter proximity, and genomic compartmentalization.
+Our method's efficacy is demonstrated through its application to single-molecule imaging datasets across various genomic scales, where it has identified strong correlations between templates and key functional phenotypes, including active transcription, enhancer-promoter proximity, and genomic compartmentalization.

 ## Tutorial Overview